Self-service in complex B2B sales

 From simple to more complex self-service

 Another consideration is how you offer the self-service.
 The least you can do is to provide an easy interface to request a proposal online.
-If you want to take it one step further, consider B2B e-commerce solutions or a customer portal, where your company can expose some of its CPQ (Configure-Price-Quote) functionalities to your customers, allowing them to customize the products they want to purchase.
+If you want to take it one step further, consider B2B e-commerce solutions or a customer portal, where your company can expose some of its CPQ (Configure-Price-Quote) functionalities to your customers, allowing them to customise the products they want to purchase.

 Another common approach is to initiate the B2B self-service journey by offering spare parts and service contracts online.
-An IoT connection to the customers’ equipment can help the online tool to offer the right components and to perform diagnostics on any machine data.
+An IoT connection to the customers’ equipment can help the online tool offer the right components and perform diagnostics on any machine data.

 One important consideration is that the risk of misunderstandings increases if companies are unable to translate the functional needs of their clients into physical products or services.
 It has to be totally clear for the customers what they actually are buying, i.e. we are coming back to the point about the better fit for simple products.
 Before a successful B2B self-service can be implemented, it is essential for any company to understand its customers’ requirements.
 Otherwise, rather than saving time, it could cost the company time with customer claims and correcting ordering mistakes.

-When your customers get accustomed to ordering familiar products through self-service and as more innovative technologies, like intelligent pricing and product configurators are further developed, you can eventually roll more complex products into the self-service channel.
+When your customers get accustomed to ordering familiar products through self-service and as more innovative technologies, like intelligent pricing and product configurators, are further developed, you can eventually roll more complex products into the self-service channel.

 Can self-service replace the need for people?

-In other words, the future clients will be in control of such tasks as buying products and services, creating contracts, calculating prices and checking delivery times, and it happens when the client feels the need to do so – and then it can happen fast!
+In other words, future clients will be in control of such tasks as buying products and services, creating contracts, calculating prices and checking delivery times, and it happens when the client feels the need to do so – and then it can happen fast!